 Flat-Lock roofing panels come in a variety of shapes, sizes and metals.
 These panels are ideal for flat roofs, domes, turrets and any wall panel system – interior or exterior.
 Metal clips and nails for fastening the panels are available.
 Pre-Tinning of edges is also available.

 Flat lock panels always need to be soldered on flat roofs.
-The the exception lies with vertical applications (walls).
-That means colored materials like Kynar aluminum and steel can only be use on walls.
+The exception lies with vertical applications (walls).
+That means colored materials like Kynar aluminum and steel can only be used on walls.